 - Wearing breathable, moisture-wicking clothing when working out

-Your clinician will diagnose a UTI after a urine test and careful examination of symptoms. vybe offers same-day urine testing for UTIs, making sure you get the treatment you need fast.
+Yes!
+A clinician will diagnose a UTI after a urine test and careful examination of symptoms. vybe offers same-day urine testing for UTIs, making sure you get the treatment you need fast.

 Any medications prescribed will be dependent upon the cause of the UTI, though the most common form of UTI is bacterial.
 Treatment options include:

 - Medication to reduce urethra/bladder spasm